Skye-XD/desktop-icons-ng/README.md

 ## Contributing

 Fixes are welcome.
 Please post fixes and new ideas with an MR at GitLab.
-All issues there as well.
-Posting issues at org.gnome.extensions review of the extension web site helps no one, those issues are not tracked, and unlikely fixed.
+Post all issues there as well.
+Posting issues at org.gnome.extensions, in the reviews of the extension helps no one, those issues are not tracked, and unlikely fixed.

 There are ESLint rules in the repository, if able, please run ESLint on all contributions so that they follow GJS/Gnome guidelines.
 The ESLint.json is in the repository.
 The eslint-gjs.yml and eslint-shell.yml files are in the lint folder of the repository.